sebastian-nagel/introduction-to-python/README.md

 ====================================================

-This repository bundles course materials for a Python Programming Workshop organized by the Cluster of Excellence “The Politics of Inequality” at the University of Konstanz in cooperation with the Zeppelin University Friedrichshafen in summer 2021.
+This repository bundles course materials for a Python Programming Workshop organized by the Zeppelin University Friedrichshafen in cooperation with the Cluster of Excellence “The Politics of Inequality” at the University of Konstanz in summer 2021 and in a revised version in winter 2022.

 Addressed to scholars in social sciences (in a very broad definition), the workshop focuses on using Python in practice.
 The provided